scylladb/scylla-manager/docs/source/backup/examples.rst

 Create backup for archiving keyspace
 -----------------------

-We can arhive any particular keyspace, and keep it in our bucket regardless of an already sheduled backups.
+We can archive any particular keyspace, and keep it in our bucket regardless of an already sheduled backups.

 **Procedure**

 For this purpose we can create separate backup task.
 This task will be run only once, without repeating time and with retention = 1.